Here are a few great hostess gift ideas for your next party. Bringing something a little special is a great way to say "thanks" for inviting me.

 Maybe it's just me but I love receiving scented gifts like candles, soaps and lotions.
 They come in a wide range of prices for everyone's budget.
 They are great for setting out for your guests to use and to make your home smell great.
 Some of my favorites places to buy them are:

 I hope this gives you some new ideas for your next invite.
-Is a nice way to say “thank you” to your host or hostess and I’m sure they will thank you back.
+It is a nice way to say "thank you" to your host or hostess and I'm sure they will thank you back.